 In the Bottle 4.5/5

 As you can see from the bottle shot, the presentation is solid.
 The squat bottle is a nice change from the taller barroom style bottles which are so prevalent in this category.
-The label is attractive, and the entire look is solid.
+The label is attractive, and the entire look including the cork stopper is solid.

 In the glass the whisky has a golden amber colour which shows me light flashes of orange in the light.
 A tilt and slow swirl of the glass reveals a lightly oily sheen on the inside which stubbornly gives up droopy leglets that slowly slide down the side of the glass forming long slender legs.

-The initial nose from the glass is of honey and fruit filled rye spices, some light butterscotch, and a vague dry oakiness.
-As the glass breathes, ripened fields of rye grain and corn seem to waft up out of the glass.
-I can sense the cornstalks and rows of freshly swathed grain.
-Sawdust, chaff, and then bits of orange peel bring to my nose a sense of dry spiciness that is appealing.
-As the glass decants the aroma becomes richer, and soon I also sense impressions of canned fruits (peaches, apricots and pears) joining the fray adding some sweetness and even more complexity.
+The initial nose from the glass is of honey and fruit filled rye spices and some light butterscotch alongside firm dusty wood spices.
+As the glass breathes, ripened fields of prairie grain and corn rise up out of the glass.
+I sense both musty cornstalks and rows of freshly swathed grain.
+Sawdust, chaff, and then bits of orange peel add to the dry spiciness.
+The whisky however, seems younger than its age, and is diminished somewhat by a light sense of alcohol astringency which does not dissipate as the glass decants.

 You may read some of my other Whisky Reviews (click the link) if you wish to have some comparative reviews.